 Computers have made our jobs easier.
-The time spent to do a particular task has been reduced from hours to seconds.
+The time spent doing a particular task has been reduced from hours to seconds.

-However, this also means increase in time spent on computers which leads to physical discomfort and injuries, which affects our productivity and health.
+However, this also means an increase in time spent on computers, which leads to physical discomfort and injuries, which affects our productivity and health.

 Ergonomics (or human factors) is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system.

 Office Ergonomics deals with ergonomics in the office environment.
 Due to an increase in computer use, Office Ergonomics focuses a lot on computers and their use.

 Although, these technical definitions may seem intimidating adapting Ergonomics practices in daily life isn’t difficult.
 It requires a few changes in the way you organize your workstation and tasks.